How Much Actual Playtime Occurs in a Baseball Game?

 Football Vs. Baseball

 A precise analysis of four football games by "The Wall Street Journal" in 2010 found that the amount of action in a football game was 11 minutes, about the same as baseball.
 As a result, TV broadcasts of both football and baseball games spend huge amounts of time focusing on the nonaction.
 You see lots of shots of managers in the dugout or in a conference at the mound, relief pitchers coming from the bullpen and hitters taking practice swings and spitting.
 Likewise, in football, more time is spent in the huddle and standing around during timeouts than actually playing the game.
-Of course, that leaves tons of time for commercials.
+Of course, that leaves plenty of time for commercials.